rholland/rivt-solar-canopy/rv0101-project-overview/README.txt

 totwt1      48.67 kip  216.48 KN  Total building weight  [05]
 ==========  =========  =========  ===========================

 --------------------------------------------------------------------------------
  Material Densities and Seismic Models                              [0101] - 4
 --------------------------------------------------------------------------------

-Because the T&G roof is relatively more flexible, the effective floor load for seismic models is calculated as the sum of the floor and all of the partition weight.

 Equ.
 06 - Effective model floor load                                    04 - E06

           flrwt₁ + partwt₁